CouchCMS/Documentation/src/contents/concepts/events-calendar.md

 Notice how for days that belong to previous and next months we set up a class named 'other\_month'.
 Also note how for the current day amongst the days of the month being shown, we mark the cell with a 'today' class.

 The calendar generated is for the current date.
-To generate one for any arbitrary date, use the calendar tag's _date_ parameter.<br/>
+To generate one for any arbitrary date, use the calendar tag's _date_ parameter.
 For example, the following addition to our code will display the calendar for month of September, 2010 -

 ```